NG-NEST/ng-nest/lib/ng-nest/ui/progress/docs/readme.en_US.md

 ---
-label: 'Progress 进度条'
+label: 'Progress'
 category: 'Data'
 ---

-# Progress 进度条
+# Progress

-用于展示操作进度，告知用户当前状态和预期。
+Used to show the progress of the operation and inform the user of the current status and expectations.

 ## Used alone